 3.1.
 Preparation of buffers and reagents

 CAUTION: Do not add acidic solutions or bleach directly to the sample preparation waste.
-Guanidine salts present in Lysis buffer, Binding buffer, and Wash Buffer-1 when combined with bleach or acids can produce highly reactive compounds.
+Guanidine salts present in Lysis buffer, Binding buffer, and Wash Buffer-1, when combined with bleach or acids can produce highly reactive compounds.

 3.1.1.
 Binding buffer: Mix 300 mL of Binding buffer concentrate with 200 mL of 100% isopropanol to make 500 mL of working Binding buffer.
 Store at room temperature.

-NOTE: Binding buffer allows optimal binding of the circulating nucleic acids to the silica membrane.
-500 mL of binding buffer is sufficient for processing 276, 138, 92, 69 or 55 samples of 1, 2, 3, 4 or 5 mL of plasma respectively and is stable for 1 year at room temperature.
+NOTE: Binding buffer allows the optimal binding of the circulating nucleic acids to the silica membrane.
+500 mL of the binding buffer is sufficient for processing 276, 138, 92, 69 or 55 samples of 1, 2, 3, 4 or 5 mL of plasma respectively and is stable for 1 year at room temperature.

 3.1.2.
 Wash Buffer-1: Mix 19 mL of Wash Buffer-1 concentrate with 25 mL of 96–100% ethanol to make 44 mL of working Wash Buffer-1.
 Store at room temperature.

-NOTE: Wash Buffer-1 eliminates the contaminants bound to silica membrane.
+NOTE: Wash Buffer-1 eliminates the contaminants bound to the silica membrane.
 44 mL of working Wash Buffer-1 is sufficient for processing 73 samples of 1/2/3/4/5 mL of plasma and is stable for 1 year at room temperature.

 3.1.3.
 Wash Buffer-2: Mix well 13 mL Wash Buffer-2 concentrate with 30 mL of 96–100% ethanol to make 43 mL of working Wash Buffer-2.
 Store at room temperature.

-NOTE: Wash Buffer-2 eliminates the contaminants bound to silica membrane.
+NOTE: Wash Buffer-2 eliminates the contaminants bound to the silica membrane.
 43 mL of working Wash Buffer-2 is sufficient for processing ~56 samples of 1/2/3/4/5 mL of plasma and is stable for 1 year at room temperature.

 3.1.4.
 To a tube containing 310 μg lyophilized carrier RNA, add 1,550 μL of Elution buffer, to prepare a carrier RNA solution of 0.2 μg/μL.
 After thoroughly dissolving the carrier RNA, divide the solution to suitable aliquots, and store at –30 ˚C to –15 ˚C. Do not freeze-thaw these aliquots more than 3 times.
-To the Lysis buffer, as shown in Table S1, add the reconstituted carrier RNA dissolved in Elution buffer.
+To the Lysis buffer, as shown in Table S1, add the reconstituted carrier RNA dissolved in the Elution buffer.

 NOTE: Because carrier RNA does not dissolve directly in Lysis buffer, it needs to be dissolved first in an Elution buffer and then in Lysis Buffer.
 Firstly, silica membrane-nucleic acids binding is enhanced when there are very few target molecules present in the sample.
 Secondly, the risk of RNA degradation is reduced because of the presence of large amounts of carrier RNA.

 3.2.
-Before starting the isolation bring the columns and samples to room temperature and adjust the sample volumes to 1 mL with sterile phosphate buffered saline (PBS), if needed.
+Before starting the isolation, bring the columns and samples to room temperature and adjust the sample volumes to 1 mL with sterile phosphate-buffered saline (PBS), if needed.
 Pre heat 2 water baths or heating blocks that contain 50 mL centrifuge tubes and 2 mL collection tubes to 60 ˚C and 56 ˚C, respectively.

 3.3.
-To a 50 mL centrifuge tube, add 100 μL of Proteinase K, 1 mL plasma and 0.8 mL of Lysis buffer containing 1.0 μg of carrier RNA (prepared in step 3.1.4).
+To a 50 mL centrifuge tube, add 100 μL of Proteinase K, 1 mL plasma, and 0.8 mL of Lysis buffer containing 1.0 μg of carrier RNA (prepared in step 3.1.4).
 Close the centrifuge tube with a cap and mix the contents by pulse-vortexing for 30 s, while ensuring a visible vortex in the tube.
 Thorough mixing of the contents is important for efficient lysis.

 NOTE: Immediately after vortexing, proceed to step 3.4, without delay.